Madueke: Nigeria prospect’s brace powers PSV past 10-man Ajax in Dutch Super Cup

 That early setback was a reality check for the Sons of Gods who attacked massively in search of an equaliser.

-Cote d’Ivoire international Sebastien Haller levelled matters in the 13th minute, however, it was chalked off for offside after VAR replays as there was an offside in the build-up to the goal.
+Cote d’Ivoire international Sebastien Haller levelled matters in the 13th minute, however, it was chalked off for offside after VAR replays claim there was an offside in the build-up to the goal.

 Man-of-the-match Madueke doubled PSV’s lead in the 29th minute after receiving a delightful pass inside the box from Eran Zahavi.

-Ajax’s ambitions of coming back into the game suffered a heavy setback as Nicolas Tagliafico was given the marching orders for a serious foul play by referee Bjorn Kuipers.
+Ajax’s ambitions of launching a comeback suffered a heavy knock as Nicolas Tagliafico was given the marching orders for a serious foul play by referee Bjorn Kuipers.

-In a bid to rescue the situation, manager Ten Hag threw Devyne Rensch, Danilo and David Neres into the fray but that yielded no results.
+In a bid to rescue the situation, manager Ten Hag threw Devyne Rensch, Danilo and David Neres into the fray, yet, that yielded no results.

 Roger Schmidt’s men sealed victory in the 76th minute thanks to Yorbe Vertessen who slammed Cody Gakpo’s pass into the bottom right corner of goalkeeper Pasveer.